 Elastic filaments opened brand new areas for 3D printing.
 We are finally able to print something that bends, compresses and stretches.
 While TPE (ThermoPlastic Elastomer) filaments like NinjaFlex or FlexiSmart are still about 4 times more expensive than plain old PLA, they are not so expensive not to give them a try.

 Unfortunately, due to the fact that they are elastic even before melted and extruded, they require special printing conditions.
 During my experiments with FlexiSmart I've came down to following conclusions:

-I had best results of TPE printing on glass with
+- I had best results of TPE printing on glass with

 While I was printing with FlexiSmart, almost all points from the above list will be true for other TPE (NinjaFlex).
 Temperatures might be slightly different, but general rules applies.